-Jeffrey Epstein, the millionaire financier and convicted sex offender, was found dead by suicide in his jail cell on Saturday morning.
+Jeffrey Epstein, the millionaire financier and convicted sex offender, was found dead by suicide in his jail cell on the morning of Saturday, August 10.
 Epstein was awaiting trial on sex-trafficking charges in Manhattan’s Metropolitan Correctional Center.
 The 66-year-old’s death came less than a day after a trove of disturbing court documents was made public offering details about his alleged abuse of dozens of mostly underage girls, as well who assisted him with or participated in the abuse — documents that implicate many rich and powerful men from the elite circles Epstein was once a member of.

-While conspiracy theories have run amok in the aftermath of Epstein’s death, new details emerged on Sunday indicating that Epstein’s death may have come as a result of multiple failures on the part of the MCC and its staff.
+While conspiracy theories have run amok in the aftermath of Epstein’s death, New York City’s chief medical examiner has ruled that he died by suicide, and reports suggest his death may have come as a result of multiple failures on the part of the MCC and its staff.
 Below is everything we know so far.

 The details of his death